|

 Asakusa Hanayashiki Amusement Park

-The Asakusa Hanayashiki location has a long history, first as a flower park opened in 1853.
+Asakusa Hanayashiki Amusement Park, 2-28-1 Asakusa, Taito-ku, Tokyo The Asakusa Hanayashiki location has a long history, first opened as a flower park in 1853.
 This edo era amusement center included tea shops, entertainment (misemono) and the exhibit of some animals.
-After World War II it became an amusement park, operated by the Togo company which is now celebrating their 50th anniversary (1999) as manager of the 146 year old park. **********
+After World War II it became an amusement park, operated by the Togo company which celebrated their 50th anniversary in 1999 as manager of the 146 year old park.
+However the park is now owned and managed by the Bandai Namco Group. **********

 50th Anniversary Promotions: